web2py/web2py/README.markdown

         extras/                    > other files which are required for building web2py scripts/                   > utility and installation scripts
         site-packages/             > additional optional modules
+        logs/                      > log files will go in there deposit/                   > a place where web2py stores apps temporarily

 ## Issues?